tux4kids/Tuxpaint-Android/README.md

 1. right click Tux Paint-Android project
 2. Run As -> Android Application

+If you want to regenerate the .zip assets file run: cd jni/tuxpaint && ./mkzip_assets.sh

 Tips for Play
 ===========
 1. Sometimes if you cannot save your painted work, you should make sure: